eyadali05/tnb-bill-calculator/README.md

 4. translated that plan into the language of `MATLAB`

 ## How to run the program
+### CLI Method
 1. Download the files in the git repo either by doing a `git-clone` or by simply downloading it as a zip file
 2. Place all the files in the same directory
 3. Open up the `MATLAB` command window, and enter the command `main` (or simply press "run" while the _main_ program is open)
 4. Congrats! the program is now running (hopefully)
+### GUI Method
+The Matlab GUI Package is already in the repository, so just install it in matlab like any other package and you are good to go

 ## TODO
 * [x] Make a GUI for the program